A Sum Of Two Irrationals Is Not Always Irrational

 $$(k+r) + (-k) = r$$

-In other words, an irrational \((k+r)\) added with another irrational \((-k)\) gives a rational \((r)\).
+In this example, an irrational \((k+r)\) added with another irrational \((-k)\) gave a rational \((r)\).
 That means the sum of two irrationals is not always irrational.

 Styles